-May the peace and blessings of God be upon you,
+May the peace and blessings of GOD be upon you,

-On my behalf and of my fellow colleagues the board of directors and executive directors, I would like to welcome you to the general assembly meeting.
-I am glad to put in your hands the annual seventh report for Soor Fuel Marketing Company for the fiscal year ending on December 31th 2013.
-We ask God for success and rectitude.
+on my behalf and of my fellow colleagues in the board of directors, the executive board and all of the employees of the company, I would like to thank you for honoring us by attending the general assembly meeting of Soor Fuel Marketing Company for fiscal year ending on December 31st of 2014.

+It is my pleasure to present the annual report of 2014, asking God for success and rectitude.